cssallg001/sallg001_cs418_course_project/README.md

 ## In progress:
 * Users should be able to change their passwords after they login.
+* The user should receive a verification email upon successful registration.
+(2FactorAuthentication email does not count)

 ## Completed:
 * Users should be able to register new accounts using email addresses.
 * Password must be encrypted before storing in the database.
 * Users cannot register duplicate accounts using the same email address.
-* The user should receive a verification email upon successful registration.

 * Users should be able to log into your website using the accounts they registered.
 * A 2-factor-authentication should be used when a user attempt to login.
 This can be done by email, phone text, or a DUO push.
 You can just implement one of them.
 * Users cannot log in to the system until their email has been verified.